Szpilona/GACD_Project/CodeBook.md

 ### Introduction
 This project uses data collected from the Samsung Galaxy S smartphone accelerometers and gyroscopes available from [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-It creates datasets allowing further analysis on human activity recognition (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) based on mean and standard deviation of the measurements collected via accelerometers and gyroscopes.
+It prepares data for human activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) recognition modeling based on mean and standard deviation of the measurements collected via accelerometers and gyroscopes.

 ### Original dataset
-The Human Activity Recognition Using Smartphones Data Set has been partitioned into train and test test containing measurements collected from 70% and 30% of the volunteers respectively.
+The Human Activity Recognition Using Smartphones Data Set has been partitioned into train and test sets containing measurements collected from 70% and 30% of the volunteers respectively.

 The data sets are distributed in 6 files: